gcassella/RAMP/doc/user/idf.rst

 available learning resources <https://www.google.com/search?q=JSON+basics>`_ online \
 which describe the format better than I could here.

-The heirarchy of objects in the RAMP instrument definition file goes *execution block* \
+The hierarchy of objects in the RAMP instrument definition file goes *execution block* \
 -> *component* -> *kernels* -> *attributes*, each of which are described in turn \
 below.